Dominion’s End Volume 4: Battle for Lan City

 Xiao Sha pulled out his daggers and faced the other ten people with them, looking every bit like he was going to “beat up all ten” by himself.
 On the other hand, the entire bunch stared blankly at him.
 Then, they looked at the gun in my hand, and an expression of joy came across their face, as if the gun in my hand was just a stick for tending fires.
 Tsk tsk.
 My appearance is just too deceptive—I wonder if I should make full use of this…

 Dàgē would arrogantly proclaim himself as king, and even Junjun could act bossy and domineering to avoid being taken lightly and bullied.
-As for me, I would just lay low and hide my real strength.
+As for me, I would just lay low like a wolf in sheep’s clothing.
 Just like how the MORC did it, so no one knows the true depth of their waters!

 So that when the time came to take action, I would suddenly transform from a delicate pretty boy into an unrivaled little Superman—just this little bit was enough to mislead the enemy into thinking that the other members of Jiang Dominion might also be hiding their true powers.
 The more I thought about it, the more I felt that it was a pretty good idea…

 I abruptly turned and looked behind us, but there was only the main street and the city.
 There was no movement whatsoever, though I could somewhat make out human shapes in the windows.
 They were paying close attention to us.
 Are they the family members of these robbers, or just unrelated people?